Professor, Department Chair

 Ph.D., The University of Texas-Austin

-Courses taught: Communication and Well Being, Gender Communication, Basic Communication, Research Methods, The Word and the Body,
+Courses taught: Health Communication, Gender Communication, Basic Communication, Research Methods, Language and Non-Verbal Communication, Interpersonal Communication.

 Research Interests: Physician-patient interaction, therapist-client interaction, the communication of social support, everyday interaction.